Rabbies_Logotype_Hero_Navy_RGB_AW.png

 • Aberdeen can be found on the north east coast of Scotland and is the third largest city in Scotland.
 This affordable city boasts a harbour, a beach, and distinctive architecture.
 What’s more, Aberdeen is surrounded by countryside, hills, and valleys and it has excellent access to the Cairngorms National Park.

 If you’re wondering how to travel Scotland on a budget, these are three of the most affordable cities to stay in.
+But this isn’t to say you couldn’t still visit the popular cities of Edinburgh, or tour around Glasgow for the day.
+With public transport at your disposal, these Scottish cities are still assessable for you to enjoy, even on a budget.

 the iconic city skyline of Aberdeen with green trees under a blue sky filled with fluffy white clouds